JamesA-usa/threat-hunting-multi-stage-intrusion/README.md

 ### 1. Searched the `DeviceNetworkEvents` Table

-The payload established outbound connections using domain `cdn.cloud-endpoint.net` for command and control (C2).
+At `2026-01-15T03:47:10Z`, the payload established outbound connections using domain `cdn.cloud-endpoint.net` for command and control (C2).
 The process responsible for the C2 traffic was `daniel_richardson_cv.pdf.exe`.

 **Query used to locate events:**